-the mar the market.
 2.10 Company management should empower all appropriate organisational functions to apply the Quality policy and procedures.
+GMP responsibilities should be defined eg into the job descriptions or equivalent.

 Assignment of clear Roles & Responsibilities for duties and decision making is the basic rule and can be achieved by e.g. process descriptions including principles of RACI (Responsible, Accountable, Consulted, and Informed) and decision trees.
+Relevant personnel should be trained and periodically re-trained.

 Delegated responsibilities should be documented.

-2.11 A clearly defined QMS (as defined in ICH Q10) integrating API GMP requirements, should be documented, implemented and described e.g. in the Quality Policy approved by quality and company management.
-A system should be in place to deploy the quality policy throughout the organization.
-2.12 Site Master File could be used to document the requirements of the Quality System (e.g. Eudralex vol. 4 Good Manufacturing Practice Medicinal Products for Human and Veterinary Use Explanatory notes on the preparation of a Site Master File, Part III or PIC/s PE008).
+- A clearly defined QMS (as defined in ICH Q10) integrating API GMP requirements, should be documented, implemented and described e.g. in the Quality Policy approved by quality and company quality and senior management. - A system should be in place to deploy the quality policy throughout the organization. - 2.12 Site Master File could be used to document the requirements of the Quality System (e.g. Eudralex vol. 4 Good Manufacturing Practice Medicinal Products for Human and Veterinary Use Explanatory notes on the preparation of a Site Master File, Part III or PIC/s PE008).

 Alternatively, the Quality policy and/or the Quality manual could be also used to document the structure of the Quality System.

 2.13 The responsibilities for quality duties (e.g. process and control review, validation, change control, equipment qualification, batch documentation review, batch release, regulatory compliance, auditing, deviation handling, OOS treatments and complaint investigation) should be clearly assigned to one or more person(s) or function(s).
 The QU should be involved in many, if not all, of these issues.
-If the QA and QC department are separated units the roles and responsibilities of each unit must be clearly described and authorized.
-1